 The CME shall work closely with the CAP/C beneficiary to develop a person-centered service plan based on the needs identified in the completed assessment.
 A person-centered service plan allows the CAP/C beneficiary to identify preferences, likes and dislikes to create a care plan of both formal and informal supports.
-The completed person-centered plan must contain a plan of care (POC) that lists all approved CAP/C and non-CAP/C services in the type, amount, frequency and duration.
-The annual average per capita cost for these services must be listed in the POC to evaluate annual cost of care needs.
+The completed person-centered plan must contain a POC that lists all approved CAP/C and non-CAP/C services in the type, amount, frequency and duration.
+The cost for these services must be listed in the POC to evaluate annual cost of care needs.